dracoqcca/skin.ftv/README.md

 #Most important changes so far:
 - increase some of the font size
 - adding header to textboxviewer
-- adding remaining time in hte seekbar
+- adding remaining time in the seekbar
 - adding file name and file path to some of the windows
 - adding some variable